Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Some special -plane fields on -manifolds

-and in particular $\mfaut(D_F) = 4$.
-Since $\mfaut(D_{F(q)}) \geq 6$ for all functions $F(q)$, the plane fields \eqref{equation:Strazzullo-counterexample} cannot arise this way, and likewise they cannot be realized as $D_I$ for any $I$.
-One can still find, however, an explicit Ricci-flat ambient metric for $c_F$ and, proceeding as in the proof of Theorems A and \ref{theorem:F(q)-holonomy}, show that the tractor connection for $c_F$ and the ambient metric both have holonomy equal to $\Hoperator_5$.
-(These $2$-plane fields constitute Example 6.7.1 of \cite{Strazzullo2009}, where they appear as examples of plane fields whose symmetry algebra contains a subalgebra isomorphic to $\mfsl(2, \bbR)$; in this case, this subalgebra is spanned by the first three vector fields on the right-hand side of \eqref{equation:Strazzullo-counterexample}.) \end{example}
+Strazzullo computed that if $r \in \set{-1, 2}$ \cite[Example 6.7.1]{Strazzullo2009} then $D_{F[r]}$ has root type $[4]$, and tedious analysis shows that for these values equality holds in \eqref{equation:Strazzullo-examples-symmetries} and hence in particular that $\dim \mfaut(D_{F[r]}) = 4$.
+Since $\dim \mfaut(D_{F(q)}) \geq 6$ for all functions $F(q)$, the $2$-plane fields $D_{F[-1]}$ and $D_{F[2]}$ are not locally equivalent to $D_{F(q)}$ for any $F$, nor to $D_I$ for any function $I$.
+One can still find for both of these examples, however, an explicit Ricci-flat ambient metric for the induced conformal class and, proceeding as in the proofs of Theorems A and \ref{theorem:F(q)-holonomy}, show that the tractor connection and the ambient metric both have holonomy $\Hoperator_5$.
+In particular, this example suggests that there might be a much broader class of $2$-plane fields with associated holonomy groups equal to $\Hoperator_5$ than the classes $D_I$ and $D_{F(q)}$ considered in this paper. \end{example}

-\begin{remark} This example suggests the possibility that a much broader class of $2$-plane fields have associated holonomy classes $\Hoperator_5$ than those in the classes of plane fields $D_I$ and $D_{F(q)}$ identified above, and the author is aware of no examples of plane fields for which the root type at each point is $[4]$ or $[\infty]$ but for which the local holonomy of the associated connections is neither $\set{e}$ nor $\Hoperator_5$.

-On the other hand, Leistner and Nurowski considered the plane fields $D_F$ defined by the functions $F(x, y, p, q, z) = a_6 p^6 + a_5 p^5 + a_4 p^4 + a_3 p^3 + a_2 p^2 + a_1 p + a_0 + b z$, where the $a_i$ and $b$ are constants.
-Computing directly using the procedure given in \cite[\S5]{GrahamWillse2012G2} shows that if one of $a_3$, $a_4$, $a_5$, or $a_6$ is nonzero, then $D_F$ has root type $[3, 1]$ for all but at most finitely many values of $p$, where it has root type $[4]$ or $[\infty]$.
-Leistner and Nurowski showed, however, that for all such $D_F$ there is a corresponding ambient metric $\wtg_F$ with holonomy equal to $\G_2$ \cite[Theorem 1(2)]{LeistnerNurowski2010}.
-So, it is conceivable that for general plane fields $D$, having root type $[4]$ or $[\infty]$ at each point is a sufficient and/or necessary condition for the local holonomy of a suitable corresponding ambient metric to be contained in $\Hoperator_5$, or even to be a proper subgroup of $\G_2$.